rathod-sahaab/http-result/README.md

 # http-result

 `http-result` is a Typescript library that provides type-safe error handling and result types inspired by patterns used in Rust and Go.
-It is designed to complement **ts-rest** by offering a consistent and type-safe way to handle both successful responses and errors in API calls or service methods.
+It originally was designed to complement [**ts-rest**](https://ts-rest.com/) by offering a consistent and type-safe way to handle both successful responses and errors in API calls or service methods.

+But it can be used for any backend TS application to represent internal error.

 ---

 ## Features

 - **Type-safe error handling**: Guarantees correct error types through Typescript’s type system.
+- **No surprises**: Errors are not thrown, but are returned as normal values enabling lot more ways to handle errors and not be surprised.
 - **Result type pattern**: Emulates the result types from languages like Rust and Go, making error handling more predictable.
+- **Easy integration with frameworks**:
-- **Full integration with `ts-rest`**: Easy integration with the `ts-rest` library for RESTful service calls.
+  - [x] `ts-rest` library for RESTful service calls.
+  - [ ] express
+  - [ ] fastify
+  - [ ] koa

 ---